Kerchief: Oramal

 The Oramal is a traditional kerchief used in Central Asia and the Caucasus (note how it is tied, the neck is usually not covered by it).
-In some countries like Uzbekistan, it was traditionally used only at home, while in public the paranja was more popular.
+In some countries, such as Uzbekistan, it was traditionally used only at home, while in public the paranja was more popular.
 In other countries, like Kazakhstan, it was commonly used in public.
-In Kyrgyzstan, the white color is an indication that the woman is married.
+In Kyrgyzstan, white indicates that a woman is married.

-As well it was widely used by men at horse riding in summertime instead of wearing a cap (cf. bandana of bikers).
+As well, it was widely used by men at horse riding in summertime instead of wearing a cap (cf. bandana of bikers).

 Austronesian headscarves

 Kerchiefs are also worn as headdresses by Austronesian cultures in maritime Southeast Asia.
-Among Malay men it is known as tengkolok and is worn during traditional occasions, such as weddings (worn by the groom) and the pesilat.
+Among Malay men, it is known as tengkolok and is worn during traditional occasions, such as weddings (worn by the groom) and the pesilat.